Hazel: Secure and Efficient Disaggregated Storage: Design of

 Once a secure channel is opened between the local \projectnameSpace and the remote JBOF, the \projectnameSpace instances agree on a communication key $k$ and a pair of random start counters, one for sending and one for receiving.
 Writes use the former to obtain a block count $j$ and compute a network freshness hash $H_n$ per sector of each request as $H_n=\text{HMAC}_k(IV||j)$, with $||$ representing concatenation. $H$ is then placed into the corresponding sector's metadata.
-As $j$ is 48 bits, $k$ needs rolling at most every 1.4 years, assuming a continuous 200Gbps usage.
+As $j$ is 48 bits, $k$ needs rolling at most every 1.4 years, assuming a continuous 200\,Gbit/s usage.
 Hashing only the IV does not add substantial overhead and is secure, as it is cryptographically bound with the data through $H_i$.
 Through this we avoid repeated encryption and integrity protection at the cost of increased metadata usage.
-The network freshness is then verified at the JBOF using a sliding window method: writes with a counter at most $T$ lower than the current maximum seen are accepted. $T$ is selected to enable asynchronous packet delivery.
+The network freshness is then verified at the JBOF using a sliding window: writes with a counter at most $T$ lower than the current maximum are accepted. $T$ enables asynchronous request delivery.